All Books

 Key Takeaways

-• Privilege and power can protect the guilty.
+• Privilege and power can protect the guilty and silence the truth.

 Who Should Read